-Approval of Financial Statements
+1.3 Approval for Issuance of Consolidated Financial Statements

-The financial statements of the Company as of and for the year ended December 31, 2023 (including the comparative financial statements as of December 31, 2022 and for the year ended December 31, 2022 and 2021) were authorized for issue by the Company's Board of Directors (BOD) on April 11, 2024.
+The consolidated financial statements of the Group as of and for the year ended March 31, 2024 (including the comparative consolidated financial statements as of December 31, 2022 and for the years ended December 31, 2022 and 2021 and the corresponding figures as of January 1, 2022) were authorized for issue by the Parent Company's Board of Directors (BOD) on April 11, 2024.

-MATERIAL ACCOUNTING POLICY INFORMATION 2.
+2. MATERIAL ACCOUNTING POLICY INFORMATION

-The material accounting policy information that has been used in the preparation of these financial statements is summarized in the succeeding pages.
+The material accounting policy information that has been used in the preparation of these consolidated financial statements is summarized below and in the succeeding pages.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-2.1 Basis of Preparation of Financial Statements
+2.1 Basis of Preparation of Consolidated Financial Statements